kabisa/indoor-positioning-cordova-plugin/README.md

 * For the methods `start`, `stop`, and `setConfiguration`, the success callback takes no argument.
 * For the method `getLocation`, the success callback takes a location object as argument, with two attributes: `kIPLocationLatitude` and `kIPLocationLongitude`.
-* For the method `getError` the success callback takes an error as argument.
+* For the method `getError`, the success callback takes an error as argument.
 * The error callback takes an error as argument.

 ## Development workflow